 Round robin reading (RRR) has been a classroom staple for over 200 years and an activity that over half of K–8 teachers report using in one of its many forms, such as popcorn reading.
-RRR’s popularity endures, despite overwhelming criticism that the practice is ineffective for its stated purpose: enhancing fluency, word decoding, and comprehension.
-Cecile Somme echoes that perspective in Popcorn Reading: The Need to Encourage Reflective Practice: “Popcorn reading is one of the sure-fire ways to get kids who are already hesitant about reading to really hate reading.”
-Facts About Round Robin Reading In RRR, students read orally from a common text, one child after another, while the rest of the class follows along in their copies of the text.
-Several spinoffs of the technique offer negligible advantages over RRR, if any.
+RRR’s popularity endures despite the evidence that the practice is ineffective for its stated purpose: enhancing fluency, word decoding, and comprehension.
+Cecile Somme makes a good point in Popcorn Reading: The Need to Encourage Reflective Practice: “Popcorn reading is one of the sure-fire ways to get kids who are already hesitant about reading to really hate reading.”
+Facts About Round Robin Reading In RRR, students read orally from a common text, one child after another, while the other students follow along in their copies of the text.
+Several variations on the technique offer negligible advantages over RRR, if any.
 They simply differ in how the reading transition occurs: Popcorn Reading: A student reads orally for a time, and then calls out “popcorn” before selecting another student in class to read.